apsys2024/apsys2024/content/registration/index.md

 AUTHORS OF ACCEPTED PAPERS – at least one author per paper must be register for the workshop and present the paper at the event.
 {{% /callout %}}

-The registration site will open soon.
+The registration site will open with a few days.